0xcert/framework/docs/guide/using-providers.md

 $ npm i --save @0xcert/ethereum-metamask-provider
 ```

-On our official [GitHub repository](https://github.com/0xcert/framework), we also host compiled and minimized JavaScript files that you can directly include in your website.
+On our official [GitHub repository](https://github.com/0xcert/framework), we also host a compiled and minimized JavaScript file that can be directly implemented in your website.
 Please refer to the [API](/api/ethereum.html) section to learn more about other providers.

 ## Usage overview